DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/get-school-experience.md

 ### Teaching internships

-A paid teaching internship could help you to understand what it’s really like in the classroom if you’re currently doing an undergraduate degree and are interested in teaching:
+A paid teaching internship could help you to understand what it’s really like in the classroom if you’re currently studying for an undergraduate or master's degree and are interested in teaching:

 - chemistry
 - computing